 Netherlands Federation of University Medical Centres (NFU)

-- Assisted Mercury and its parent Lloyd’s of London with negotiations with Ministry of Finance in relation to the structure of an aid package for the credit insurance sector in the Netherlands in the context of the Covid-19 crisis.
+- Assisted Mercury and its parent Lloyd’s of London with negotiations with the Dutch Ministry of Finance on the structuring and extension of a €12 billion aid package for the credit insurance sector in the Netherlands in the context of the Covid-19 crisis.

 Other key lawyers: